Unit 5 Relationships In Triangles Homework 1 Triangle Midsegments

 1. Confusing Midsegments with Medians: A midsegment connects midpoints of two sides, while a median connects a vertex to the midpoint of the opposite side.
 Always verify that the segment in question connects two midpoints.

-2. Incorrect Midpoint Calculation: Ensure that midpoints are accurately determined.
+2. Incorrect Midpoint Calculation: make sure midpoints are accurately determined.
 A small error in measurement can lead to incorrect conclusions about parallelism and proportionality.

 3. Misapplying the Theorem: The Midsegment Theorem specifically applies to triangles.
 Attempting to use it in other polygons without modification will lead to errors.